-I for example rely heavily on the trusted sources to verify any information I find online or in social media.
+I for example rely heavily on trusted sources to verify any information I find online or on social media.
 If the main reliable sources have not picked it up yet, question why is this information only available in a specific post?
 Have they sourced where they got their data?
 Who said it?
-Is the individual or groups who said it known as trustworthy?
+Is the organization or individual that shared it trustworthy?

 (3) Question everything.
 Apply your critical thinking skills

 It’s so, so important to use your critical thinking skills.
 Try questioning the source, or potential motivation of the post.
-What is the purpose of this information.
-As a handy guide, try out the the ESCAPE acronym (formulated by NewseumEd) that covers 6 main concepts:
+What is the purpose of this information?
+As a handy guide, try out the ESCAPE acronym (formulated by NewseumEd) which covers 6 main concepts:

 - E – Evidence: Do the facts hold up?

 - S – Source: Who made this?
 And can I trust them?